FelixPetriconi/sean-parent.github.io/better-code/05-concurrency.md

 * Each operation may yield a result, $$r_m$$, which can communicate information about the state of $$x$$ while it’s associated operation was executed
 * The same is true of all atomic operations

-The same is true of all atomic operations.
 So there is not a lot of difference between an `std::atomic`.
 In fact there is a call on `std::atomic` that returns `true`, if it is lock free.
 This means the processor supports to do that as an atomic item within the processor or is there not processor support and the compiler has to generate a mutex pair to lock, make the change on the atomic operation, and do the unlock.
 So all that mutexes and locks are the way to construct atomic operations.

 That means that any piece of code that has a mutex can be transformed into a queued model.
 This idea applied to the registry example from above leads to this:

 {% include code.md name='05-registry-1' caption='registry with queue' %}

 Given that there is a serial queue `_q` with an `async` function which executes the passed item and it uses the same calling conventions as `std::async`.
-Hereby with the difference that it guarantees that that the next item being processed in that queue doesn't start until the previous one is completed.
+Hereby with the difference that it guarantees that the next item being processed in that queue doesn't start until the previous one is completed.
 Then one can rewrite the `set` string function to be executed with `_q.async`.
 As well one can rewrite the `get` string operation.
-But the difference is, that one needs the result back out, paired with that particular `get`.
+But here the difference is, that one needs the result back out, paired with that particular `get`.
 It is realized here with a future.
 (Futures will be covered later in more detail.)
 So the result of the `get` function, e.g. with a continuation, can be used whenever the `key` is hashed and and the lookup in the hash is completed.

 {% include code.md name='05-registry-2' caption='enhanced registry with queue' %}

-Why is this important to understand?
-Because any place I have a mutex in my code I can always make this transformation.
-I can always transform it into a serialized queue model.
-And that means that within the serialized queue model now anytime somebody comes along and says `set`, regardless of the amount of work that `set` takes, the time it takes for `set` to return back to the caller is constant.
-So that means that I can add something like `set` an arbitrary set of value the whole vector of key value pairs.
-And to the caller that `set` will take just as much time as the previous `set` it's an on block so this puts an upper bound now there's overhead in this right I've got to queue an item.
-I've got to de-queue the item I've got to deal with futures if I've got results coming in if I'm calling this set as opposed to calling just set string set sync set string
+Why is it important to understand this concept?
+Because at any place with a mutex in the code one can always make this transformation.
+One can always transform it into a serialized queue model.
+And this means that within the serialized queue model anytime somebody can come along and calls `set`, regardless of the amount of work that `set` takes, the time it takes for `set` to return back to the caller itself constant.
+This means as well that one can add something like an arbitrary `set`, e.g a whole vector of key value pairs.
+And to the caller this `set` will take just as much time as the previous `set`.
+It's a non blocking operation with an upper bound of overhead.

 ### Motivation